Lamb Lake

 The lake has Crappie, largemouth bass, bluegill, hybrid striped bass, catfish, and gizzard shad.
 Crappie is considered by many to be the best fishing at Lamb Lake, followed by bass fishing, which rates below but near the benchmark southern Indiana average for relative weights.
+There have also been reports of sturgeon in deep areas of the lake, though these reports have not been confirmed to be true.